t-karasova/grs-samples-python/tutorial_filtering.md

 Now you can see ```results[]``` has only items satisfied the filtering expression.

-Feel free to test filtering by textual field yourself, right here in Cloud Shell environment.
+Feel free to test filtering by a textual field yourself, right here in Cloud Shell environment.

-Just find the comment
+Just find the comment:

-"# [TRY DIFFERENT FILTER EXPRESSIONS HERE:]"
+"#TRY DIFFERENT FILTER EXPRESSIONS HERE:"

 and replace the filtering expression for something like this: